momochi000/typewar/README.md

 This needs some sort of design such that it's intuitive as to what's happening.
 I'm thinking 2 counters, 1 red 1 green or something equally opposing.
 One counting correct and one incorrect characters
+#### Add devise and player model and allow people to create accounts and log in
 #### Gather stats on player typing.
 Create an object for each keypress with a timestamp.
 Send back to server and save.